Let’s look at the hardest houseplants to grow.

 - Watering: Overwatering does not sit well with African Violets.

 - Chilling: African Violets don’t like it too cold.
-Temps below 10 degrees are often fatal
+Temps below 50°F (10 degrees Celsius) is often fatal

 - Sunlight: African Violets can’t tolerate harsh sun at all.
 Make sure to place them in bright, indirect light